-- determining the existence of the investments by custodian confirmation. - determining that the used price is based on the method which is defined for the relevant investment category.
+- determining the existence of the investments by obtaining an external confirmation from the custodian. - determining that the used price is based on the method which is defined for the relevant investment category.
 We performed this procedure by comparing the used valuations of the investments with our independent valuation which is based on observable market prices.
 In performing these procedures we have used our valuation specialists.

-Furthermore we evaluated the disclosure in the financial statements on page 17 and 18.
+Furthermore we assessed whether the disclosures in the financial statements on page 18 and 19 is in accordance with Dutch GAAP.